OmicsDI/edu-dev/content/post/welcome-to-omicsdi.md

 - `Transcriptomics`:  ArrayExpress and Expression Atlas.

-OmicsDI stores biological and technical metadata coming from the public datasets available in every resource, using an efficient indexing system, which is able to integrate different biological entities including ``genes``, ``transcripts``, ``proteins`` and ``metabolites`` with the relevant scientific literature.
+OmicsDI stores biological and technical metadata coming from the public datasets available in every resource, using an efficient indexing system, which is able to integrate differently biological entities including ``genes``, ``transcripts``, ``proteins`` and ``metabolites`` with the relevant scientific literature.